 Take care of yourself.
 Watch your diet, exercise and get plenty of rest.
 Make time for shopping, lunch with friends or even a golf outing.
 Take advantage of community services such as adult day care or in-home companion services to care for your loved one while you take a break.

 Manage your stress level.
-Stress can cause physical problems and changes in behavior.
-If you experience symptoms of caregiver stress, use relaxation techniques that work for you, and consult your doctor.
+Stress can cause physical problems (blurred vision, stomach irritation, high blood pressure) and changes in behavior (irritability, lack of concentration, change in appetite).
+Note your symptoms.
+Use relaxation techniques that work for you, and talk to your doctor.

 Accept changes as they occur.
 People with Alzheimer's change and so do their needs.
-They often require care beyond what you can provide on your own.
-Look into care services such as in-home caregiver services and residential care.
+They may require care beyond what you can provide on your own.
+Becoming aware of community resources — from home care services to residential care — should make the transition easier.
+So will the support and assistance of those around you.